 Black Mold Mushrooms - Are They Dangerous?

 Mold and mushrooms are both types of fungi.
-So it’s not too surprising when they show up together — especially in damp, neglected parts of a home.
+So it’s not too surprising when they show up together, especially in damp or neglected parts of a home.

 Yes, mushrooms can grow indoors.
-You might even see them sprouting from your walls, floors, or bathroom grout.
-But when that happens, it’s not just weird — it’s usually a red flag for serious moisture damage and possible mold contamination.
+You might even see them sprouting from your walls, baseboards, or bathroom grout.
+When that happens, it’s more than just weird — it’s a warning sign of severe moisture problems and potential mold contamination.

 Black Mold Mushrooms